-You will be required to complete an attestation when you apply stating your enterprise has attempted to access other federal supports and were ineligible, rejected, or require additional funding for expenses in excess of support already received.
+Applicants were required to complete an attestation when they applied stating your enterprise has attempted to access other federal supports and were ineligible, rejected, or require additional funding for expenses in excess of support already received.
 To be eligible, your enterprise must have been impacted adversely due to the COVID-19, established prior to March 1, 2020, and been financially viable prior to the pandemic.

 If your business wishes to apply for more than $40,000, Community Futures may require more information to support the application.

-Prior to applying, you are encouraged to read our FAQ on Regional Relief and Recovery Fund.
+Prior to applying, applicants were encouraged to read our FAQ on Regional Relief and Recovery Fund.

 A business is eligible to apply for funding as long as it is domiciled in Prince Edward or Lennox and Addington County, and established prior to March 1st, 2020.
 The business could be a sole proprietorship, partnership or corporation.

-RRRF loan applications are submitted online.
+RRRF loan applications were submitted online.
 Intake is now closed.
 New applications are not being accepted at this time.

-Applicants to RRRF are required to submit the following information:
+Applicants to RRRF were required to submit the following information:

 - Business License, or Articles of Incorporation, or Partnership Agreement